wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/EPractices/Debug/Web-Debug-Reference.md

 - [How to get the most out of the JavaScript console](https://parg.co/b9o): One of the most basic debugging tools in JavaScript is console.log().
 The console comes with several other useful methods that can add to a developer’s debugging toolkit.

-- [debug【Project】](https://github.com/visionmedia/debug): tiny node.js & browser debugging utility for your libraries and applications.
+- [debug #Project# ](https://github.com/visionmedia/debug): tiny node.js & browser debugging utility for your libraries and applications.

 - [High-resolution JavaScript timer based on performance.mark/measure (461 bytes min+gz)](https://github.com/nolanlawson/marky)